root-project/training/BasicCourse/Exercises/C++Interpreter/readme.md

  - Inspect the help
  - Quit

+## Geometric series
+Can you create a macro to execute the geometric series exercise we saw together during the lectureds?
+The solution can be found in the *geometricSeries.C* macro.

 ## Complete a simple ROOT macro
 Consider the file *myMacro.C*.
 It is a simple ROOT macro.
 In this exercise, you will fill in the code you interactively typed into the interpreter to verify the